 The complex includes 25 private apartments, arranged in a T-shaped plan around shared facilities including a large garden and laundry room.

-It is the first co-living development for older people in the UK, where newly emerging shared housing schemes are largely being targeted at young professionals.
+It is the first co-housing development for older people in the UK, where newly emerging shared housing schemes are largely being targeted at young professionals.

 "We put together a design process to coordinate the individual aspirations of the members of OWCH," said Pollard Thomas Edwards partner Patrick Devlin.